PHSE, Relationship & Sex Education (RSE)

 - Through implementing the PHSE curriculum all our children are given life skills and knowledge to succeed in life.

-- They are able to appreciate different cultural influences and have a respect for their own and others cultures
+- They are able to appreciate diversity and different cultural influences and have a respect for their own and others cultures and differences

 - Children leave the school with the confidence and ability to make their own decisions and reach their potential